claytongulick/beagle_bone_black_spi/README.md

 ### Ok, so can we just make it work now please?
 So, finally after that long bit of history, here's how you actually set up and use SPI on a new beagle bone black wireless with a current image:

+First, yeah, you actually do need to do the above - edit /boot/uEnv.txt and add this line to the bottom: optargs=quiet drm.debug=7 capemgr.enable_partno=BB-SPIDEV0

+Then, proceed with all confidence to the following:

 &#35; data out

 config-pin P.18 spi